- Why do employers ask "What do you like least about your job?"

 Joining Cyber PC will allow me to work as a sales manager, share the knowledge and sales skills I’ve gained with my team, and have a more flexible work schedule.

-Example 4: Explain a career change
+Example 4: Explaining a career change

 I thoroughly enjoyed my time working for Senator Costello as a staff assistant.
 Serving his constituents every day with personal matters was very rewarding and helped hone both my customer service skills and written and oral communication skills.